formkit/docs-content/inputs/dropdown.md

 ## Dynamic options

-Instead of passing a static list of options to the `options` prop, you can assign them dynamically.
+Instead of passing a static list to the `options` prop, options can be assigned dynamically.

-Let's say we had an API endpoint that returned all the options we needed for a given `dropdown` input.
-Here is an example of how we could write the dropdown input to load options from a single request:
+In this example, the function, `loadHorrorMovies`, makes a request to the API for [TMDB](https://www.themovidedb.org) to load a list of horror movies.
+Assigning the function to the `options` prop will load the options when the end-user opens the listbox.

 ::Example
 ---